medibloc/panacea-js-old/docs/medjs-account.rst

 .. _account:

 ===================
 medjs.local.Account
 ===================

-The ``medjs.local.Account`` contains functions to generate MediBloc accounts which contain encrypted private key and public key, induce public key from the private key.
+The ``medjs.local.Account`` contains functions to generate MediBloc accounts which contain encrypted private key and public key, and induce public key from the private key.

 To use this package standalone use: